-Eleanor provides high level legal advice to federal, state and local governments, statutory authorities, government owned corporations, Indigenous corporations and health service providers on obligations and responsibilities, particularly within the public sector framework.
+Eleanor provides strategic legal advice to all levels of government, private clients, Indigenous corporations and health service providers on obligations and responsibilities, particularly within the public sector framework.

 16 March 2021 - Knowledge

 The Queensland Government’s recent law banning single-use plastic items could bring commercial returns for the waste industry as the sector now has opportunities to develop innovative ways to use and handle waste.

 The Queensland Government has passed a new regulation to simplify the sale of land through auction or negotiation by local governments for overdue rates.
 We outline what the new provisions are.

 16 Feb 21 to 07 Dec 21